manupituka/manupituka/README.md

 Hi people :)

-I studie Informatical Biomedicals and I am really excited for new challenges!
+I study Informatical Biomedicals and I am really excited for new challenges!

 Today I am an Intern at a enterprise and currently working as Technical Support.